 Barristers do not come into contact with the public as much as solicitors.
 They are given details of a case by a solicitor and then have a certain amount of time to review the evidence and to prepare what they are going to say in court.

-Most Barristers are self-employed and work in Chambers with other Barristers so they can share costs of accommodation and administrators.
+Most Barristers are self-employed and work in Chambers with other Barristers so they can share the costs of accommodation and administrators.
 They can also be employed in-house as advisers by banks, corporations, and solicitors firms.

 In Britain, a lawyer who gives legal advice and prepares legal documents.
 Solicitors drew pleadings or written statements in a case to be filed before the court and performed functions of an attorney for clients.

-Solicitors can work for a big range of organizations, including commercial or non-commercial law firms, the government, private businesses, banks and corporations.
-They have specialized knowledge of different areas of the law such as family, crime, finance, property and employment.
+Solicitors can work for a big range of organizations, including commercial or non-commercial law firms, the government, private businesses, banks, and corporations.
+They have specialized knowledge of different areas of the law such as family, crime, finance, property, and employment.

 In the past, a solicitor's advocacy work was restricted to magistrates' courts and minor cases in county courts, but now there are a few solicitor advocates who work in higher levels of the court.

 Attorney General is one of the Law Officers of the Crown.
 Along with the subordinate Solicitor General for England and Wales, the Attorney General serves as the chief legal adviser of the Crown and its government in England and Wales.